lindseygreenhill/Gov1347/polls.md

 ### Predicting the 2020 Election with National and State-by-State Model

-Based off of the average of national poll results (for polls taken six weeks from the election) taken from [538](https://projects.fivethirtyeight.com/polls/president-general/national/), Model 1 predicts that **Biden will win the election with 49.46% of the popular vote** and **Trump will lose the lection with 46.83% of the popular vote**.
+Based off of the average of national poll results (for polls taken six weeks from the election) taken from [538](https://projects.fivethirtyeight.com/polls/president-general/national/), Model 1 predicts that **Biden will win the election with 49.46% of the popular vote** and **Trump will lose the election with 46.83% of the popular vote**.

-Model 2 predicts the election state-by-state -- it says that **Biden will win the election with 377 electoral votes** and **Trump will lose the election with 161 electoral votes**.
+Model 2 predicts the election state-by-state -- it predicts that **Biden will win the election with 377 electoral votes** and **Trump will lose the election with 161 electoral votes**.
 See the map below for results.

-*Note:* Unfortunately there is not polling data available for all states in 2020.
+*Note:* Unfortunately, there is not polling data available for all states in 2020.
 The states without data are Illinois, Nebraska, Rhode Island, South Dakota, Vermont, Wyoming, and DC.
-Fortunately, none of these states are expected to have tight races or be swing states, so it should be safe to use results from 2016 as a proxy for results for 2020.
+Fortunately, none of these states are [expected](https://www.nytimes.com/interactive/2020/us/elections/election-states-biden-trump.html) to have tight races or be swing states, so it should be safe to use results from 2016 as a proxy for results in 2020 for the purpose of allocating those states' electoral votes to a candidate.

 ![map](Gov1347-master/figures/polls_mod_prediction_map.png)

 > - The state-by-state model presents unexpected results in some states that are thought to be reliably republican
 > - For example, the model has Biden winning Alaska by .28% and Arkansas by .07%
 > - The model also predicts some very tight races in [key swing states](https://www.nytimes.com/interactive/2020/us/elections/election-states-biden-trump.html)
 > - For example, the model has Biden winning Florida with a .25% win margin, Georgia